voicebase/voicebase-docs/docs/how-to-guides/formatting.md

    }
 }
 ```
+Please note: our speech engine "Europa" does not allow Number Formatting to be disabled.

 Number formatting allows options for transcription preference around phone numbers, currency, addresses, and more.
 The current version transcribes number words to symbols and US phone number formatting.